flatcar-archive/flatcar-docs/docs/setup/_index.md

 ---
 title: Setup and Operations
+description: >
-description: Follow these guides to connect your machines together as a cluster.
+  Follow these guides to connect your machines together as a cluster.
+  Configure machine parameters, create users, inject multiple SSH keys, and more with Container Linux Config.
 weight: 50
 ---

-Follow these guides to connect your machines together as a cluster.
-Configure machine parameters, create users, inject multiple SSH keys, and more with Container Linux Config.